2N-IT/guides_and_tutorials/tutorials/dokku/persistent_storage.md

 ### DockerFile Warning!

-the default /app used in all examples may now work if you use dockerfile instead of starting the path with /app use the folder specified in WORKDIR
+the default /app used in all examples may not work if you use dockerfile instead of starting the path with /app use the folder specified in WORKDIR